 Step 1: Perform a Content Audit

 Companies that want to expand to Amazon EU sites need to perform full content audits.
 This means analyzing what you have and what you need for every product page, and marking whether the existing content is correct, incorrect, and when it has been completed or updated.
-It’s only after you know exactly what your company has that you can begin to efficiently address what it needs.
+It’s only after you know exactly what your company has that you can begin to effectively address what it needs.

-For A+ content, part of this process may also entail keeping up to date with specific Amazon content requirements for different countries, but for basic content the rules are pretty universal.
+For A+ content, part of this process may also entail keeping up to date with specific Amazon content requirements for different countries, but for basic content, the rules are pretty universal.
 The best practices for EU pages are going to be the same as best practices for US pages.
 What are these best practices you ask?

 Step 2: Ensure Your Content is Optimized for Best Practices

 Does your product page clearly explain what your product is, what it does, and provide a clear visual image?
 It’s doesn’t seem like rocket science, but you’d be surprised how many brands aren’t adequately providing this essential information to customers on their product pages.
 Basic content, which includes the “hero image,” product title, bullets, and 1-paragraph product description, is the backbone of any successful product page.
 Customers who don’t get the information they need simply aren’t going to buy the product, no matter where they live in the world.

 But offering informative and concise basic content is merely the minimum requirement for a product page to receive a passing grade.
 Enhanced content offers expanded imagery and text and greater control over the layout of the page, not only delivering a better shopping experience for customers but increasing sales and organic search rankings in the process.
 Now that basic A+ content is free for all vendors, brands don’t have much of an excuse anymore for not creating enhanced content for their top selling products.
 A+ modules have been available on Amazon EU sites since 2015.